ANIL-RONGALA/Coverage-Driven-Intelligent-ALU-Verification-Framework-UVM-SystemVerilog/README.md

 This project was developed as part of advanced digital design verification practice.
 It reflects practical experience with UVM methodology, RAL models, callbacks, predictor design, and register-level verification.

-This project was developed under the academic guidance of Dr. Yuha Chen, Department of Electrical and Computer Engineering, University of Houston.
+This project was developed under the academic guidance of [Dr. Yuha Chen](https://www.ece.uh.edu/faculty/chen-yuhua) , Department of Electrical and Computer Engineering, University of Houston.
 A small amount of AI assistance was used solely for documentation refinement.
 All RTL and verification environment work is original